ucan-wg/awake/README.md

 Why not ECC?

 RSA is used because it is available with a nonexportable key in browsers, is ubiquitous on all other systems, and is not considered likely backdoored (the NIST ECCs are [considered highly suspect](http://safecurves.cr.yp.to)).

+Note that there is nothing special about AES256-GCM.
+This key is symmetric and will be available in memory.
+As such, this protocol gains little from the WebCrypto API aside from potential hardware acceleration (which can be helpful against certain timings attacks).

+In a future version, AES-GCM may be replaced with AES-SIV-GCM or XChaCha20-Poly1305.